platformsh/platformsh-docs/sites/upsun/src/add-services/memcached.md

         # See the Application reference for all options for defining relationships and endpoints.
         relationships:
             <SERVICE_NAME>:
-services:
-    # The name of the service container.
-Must be unique within a project.
-    <SERVICE_NAME>:
-        type: memcached:<VERSION>
 ```

 You can define `<SERVICE_NAME>` as you like, so long as it's unique between all defined services